 Julia Vassileva is a PhD researcher and lecturer in International law and Security studies at the School of Governance, Law and Society at Tallin University, Estonia.
 She previously worked in Brussels for the EU Commission’s DG NEAR and the EEAS; and holds degrees in Law and IR from the University of Oxford, the College of Europe, and Vienna University.
 She has been a visiting lecturer at the Georgian Institute of Public Affairs in Tbilisi and at Bilkent University in Ankara; and a researcher at the Universities of Cambridge and Oxford, and the UN-ILC in Geneva.

-During her stay, Julia Vassileva will work on the role of the EU in including women in peace processes in its neighborhood region and beyond.
+During her stay, from September 1st to 30th, Julia Vassileva worked on the role of the EU in including women in peace processes in its neighborhood region and beyond.
 She will also analyze the frequent exclusion of women, which the EU must be aware of and address, in order to give a voice to women in peace processes (to ‘unmute’ them).

 Her working paper is now available here